Wisconsin Residential Lease Agreement

 Code Violation Disclosure

-Wisconsin landlords or building managers aware of any existing code violations on the rental property must disclose these violations to the tenant (typically in the text of the lease).
+Wisconsin leases must disclose any known code violations on the rental property (typically in the text of the lease).
 Attaching a copy of the citation for the violation counts as adequate disclosure.

 Violations include habitability issues and any other general threats to tenant health and safety, including (but not limited to) the following: